Adastram1/tray_manager/README.md

 ```

 ## Add the items to the Menu
-Check tray_manager.OsSupport.HAS_MENU for disponibility on your OS.
-The menu is one of the central elements of this library, it works like a submenu but cannot be removed from the TrayManager object.
+The `tray_manager.Menu` is one of the central elements of this library, it works like a submenu and is created automatically when you create a `tray_manager.TrayManager` object as the `tray_manager.TrayManager.menu` object and cannot be removed.

+> [!WARNING]
+> Check `tray_manager.OsSupport.HAS_MENU` for disponibility on your OS, if your OS doesn't support the menu, the `tray_manager.TrayManager.menu` object will be None.

-It is created automatically when you create a TrayManager object if your OS support the menu.
-To acces it, you need to acces the TrayManager.menu object as followed :
+To use the menu, acces the `tray_manager.TrayManager.menu` object as followed :
 ```python
 from tray_manager import TrayManager my_tray = TrayManager("My App", run_in_seperate_thread=True)
 my_menu = my_tray.menu
 ```

-To add an item to the menu, you can use the .add() function as followed :
+To add an item to the menu, use the `.add()` function as followed :

 ```python
 from tray_manager import TrayManager, Label